-[It] should be written or produced by people or organizations with appropriate medical expertise or accreditation.
-High E-A-T medical advice or information should be written or produced in a professional style and should be edited, reviewed and updated on a regular basis.
+Google has spoken up about E-E-A-T adherent medical content, stating: “It should be written or produced by people or organizations with appropriate medical expertise or accreditation.
+High E-A-T [now E-E-A-T] medical advice or information should be written or produced in a professional style and should be edited, reviewed and updated on a regular basis.”

-Here are the takeaways for health and wellness sites.
+Here are some other takeaways for brands in the health and wellness space:

 Home, Garden, Real Estate, Hobbies and Parenting

-Google also recognizes informal experience when it’s relevant and appropriate to the topic.
-It says:
+Google absolutely recognizes informal experience when it’s relevant and appropriate to the topic:

 Some topics require less formal expertise. . .
 Many people share tips and life experiences on forums, blogs, etc. These ordinary people may be considered experts in topics where they have life experience.
 If it seems as if the person creating the content has the type and amount of life experience to make him or her an “expert” on the topic, we will value this “everyday expertise” and not penalize the person/webpage/website for not having “formal” education or training in the field.

-- Sourcing facts and information from highly credible sites
+- Source facts and other info from highly credible sites

-- Leveraging primary sources, such as studies published in scientific journals
+- Go straight to the primary source for those facts, such as studies published in scientific journals

 Food, Beverage and General Retail Products